Halcyon28/ChickenOS/README.md

 So this is a webOS thats chicken themed and has a few hidden secrets and functions.
 This webOS was inspired by Windows 7 Operating System.

+test it out here:
+chicken-os-kappa.vercel.app

 Functionalities include: